aishwaryar12309/aishwaryar12309.github.io/_pages/about.md

 Hi 👋 I am Aishwarya and I love to learn.
 I studied Computer Science and Economics at UMass Amherst.
 I have professional experience in data science, data management, building data pipelines, and curating creative visualizations.

 I like to read about research in machine learning and computation.
 I love to write content for a general technical audience on my [blog](https://medium.com/@platform-10).
 My goal is to explain concepts, model architecture, performance, and takeaways in a simpler way.
+I also like to make keychains out of old CPUs and other PCBs.

 Skills 💻
 ------